How to visit Yala National Park on safari: A complete guide

 • Stay quiet and respect the animals, as loud noises can disturb the wildlife.

 • Be patient.
-While you should have a good chance of seeing most animals, there is no guarantee.
-We might have seen something that you don’t or vice versa.
+While you should have a good chance of seeing most animals.
+We might have seen something that you don’t, or vice versa.

 Don’ts